Laser / IPL Hair Removal Bristol

 Redness and irritation

-This is perfectly normal due to the way that the laser works, and your skin may tingle or feel tender, or even appear to swell slightly after your treatment.
+This is perfectly normal due to the way that the laser works and your skin may tingle or feel tender, or may even appear to swell slightly after your treatment.

 Occasionally some people may experience skin crusting in the treated area.
 This is typically a minor issue although we appreciate one that can be inconvenient.